-- Develop and deploy additional training courses for teachers and other educators to spark student interest in quantum-related subjects; - Establish basic and advanced courses on quantum mechanics, QTs, and QC for a wide variety of STEM majors beyond physics - engineering and computer science in particular, but also e.g., economics; - Facilitate collaborations between quantum companies and academia for joint student and thesis projects; - Establish collaborations between academic institutions working on quantum topics, both to enhance European networking in R&D and to facilitate shared education on QTs virtual courses, short courses (e.g., summer schools), visiting lecturers, etc.
+- Develop and deploy additional training courses for teachers and other educators to spark student interest in quantum-related subjects. - Establish basic and advanced courses on quantum mechanics, QTs, and QC for a wide variety of STEM majors beyond physics - engineering and computer science in particular, but also e.g., economics. - Facilitate collaborations between quantum companies and academia for joint student and thesis projects. - · Align master programmes with industry needs. - Establish collaborations between academic institutions working on quantum topics, both to enhance European networking in R&D and to facilitate shared education on QTs virtual courses, short courses (e.g., summer schools), visiting lecturers, etc.

-- Add quantum phenomena and their technological impact as standard topics in secondary curricula; - Create QT hubs shared by several academic institutions to pool competences and serve as contact points with industry.
+- Add quantum phenomena and their technological impact as standard topics in secondary curricula. - Include access to quantum technology subjects in other fields, such as computer science, engineering, mathematics and chemistry. - Create QT hubs shared by several academic institutions to pool competences and serve as contact points with industry.